riya-shipurkar/Neural-signal-preprocessing-pipeline/README.md

 7. [Modularity and Documentation](#step-7-modularity-and-documentation)

 Step 1: Understanding the basics of EEG
+Video recommendations (which helped me)
+A. Basics of EEG
+B. EEG Artifacts
+C. Basics of Filtering -
+Frequency and temporal filtering
+Article on basics of filtering

 Step 2: Loading the data
 Step 3: Filtering
 Step 4: Artifact Extraction